Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 Jamal Murray Insights vs. the Heat

-- Defensively, the Heat are second in the league, giving up 109.8 points per game.
+- The Heat allow 109.8 points per game, second-ranked in the league.

-- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.
+- On the boards, the Heat are sixth in the NBA, allowing 41.9 rebounds per game.

-- Conceding 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.
+- Giving up 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.

 Jamal Murray vs. the Heat